 April is Spring in Morocco.
 This is the time of year when temperatures are no longer mild, but getting towards the realm of ‘warm.’
 This is when you’ll want to start packing light and loose clothing.

-Still… night times can be surprisingly chilly; sweaters at the ready, especially in the desert.
+Still… night times can be surprisingly chilly; sweaters at ready, especially if you are on a Sahara desert tour.

 Tourists begin to flock to Marrakech, but it’s definitely still not peak season here.
 The temperature in this much-visited city gets to 24°C, with a nationwide average of 25°C.